 Type II Diabetes

-That’s a lot to consider, and it doesn’t even begin to cover all of the different issues that have been studied.
-Poor oral health has also been found to be associated with rheumatoid arthritis, obstructive sleep apnea and even several different kinds of cancer.
+The issues mentioned above are a lot to consider, and that doesn’t even begin to cover all of the different issues that have been studied.
+Poor oral health has also been found to be associated with rheumatoid arthritis, obstructive sleep apnea, heart disease, Alzheimer’s disease, and even several different kinds of cancer.